WATCH TV

 Mosques around the city have special illuminations during Ramadan, with lights strung between the minarets displaying messages such as: ‘Hoşgeldin Ramazan’ or ‘Ya Şehr-i Ramazan’ (Welcome Ramadan).

 Praying Taraweeh in Istanbul is a really special experience with so many awe-inspiring masjids to visit.
-This year marked the first year in 88 years that Taraweeh prayers have been held in Ayasofya.
+It was just two years ago, in 2022 that was the first year in 88 years that Taraweeh prayers had been held in Ayasofya and it is still an incredible experience to join the congregation there.

 First built in 537 as a cathedral, Hagia Sophia was converted into a mosque in 1453, following the conquest of Constantinople by Sultan Fatih Mehmet, and served as a mosque until 1935, when it was changed into a museum.

-On 24th July 2020 it reopened as the Hagia Sophia Grand Mosque (Ayasofya-i Kebir Cami-i Şerifi), in the midst of the covid pandemic.
+On 24th July 2020 it reopened as the Hagia Sophia Grand Mosque (Ayasofya-i Kebir Cami-i Şerifi).

-Its centrepiece is a vast open-air iftar which takes part at the city’s Yellow Bastion or Žuta Tabija, the Ottoman fortress overlooking the city.
+Its centrepiece is a vast open-air Iftar, which takes part at the city’s Yellow Bastion or Žuta Tabija, the Ottoman fortress overlooking the city.
 The fortress is often known locally as Top, after the cannon balls which were traditionally fired from here.
 The sound of cannon fire is still used today as the centuries-old signal for Ramadan to start, and for the end of the fast each day.
-Often, socialising will continue here from iftar until suhur.
+Often, socialising will continue here from Itar until Suhur.

 Often, this will be followed by Begova corba, a traditional chicken soup named after the local name for the Ottoman provincial governors.
 For a main course try the traditional meatballs known as cevapcici, cooked in a charcoal oven, often accompanied by different types of dolma, stuffed aubergine, courgette or pepper, filled with seasoned mincemeat and rice.